The Geographical Grid-Latitude & Longitude

 - The Earth rotates at a rate of 15 degrees of longitude per hour, or one degree of longitude every four minutes.

-- As 180° of longitudes fall both east and west of the Prime Meridian, the sun thus takes 12 hours’ time to traverse the eastern and western hemispheres.
+- As 180° of longitudes fall both east and west of the Prime Meridian, the sun thus takes 12 hours to traverse the eastern and western hemispheres.

 - We may thus conclude that places east of Greenwich see the sun earlier and gain time, whereas places west of Greenwich see the sun later and lose time.

-- The rate at which the sun traverses over certain degrees of longitude is used to determine the local time of a particular area with respect to the Prime Meridian (0 degrees longitude).
+- The rate at which the sun traverses over certain degrees of longitude is used to determine the local time of a particular area concerning the Prime Meridian (0 degrees longitude).

 - If we know G.M.T., to find local time, we merely have to add or subtract the difference in the number of hours from the given longitude.